Omar-Handouk/Super-Hero-Chess/README.md

 # Super-Hero-Chess

+Overview:
-A twist on chess using Java
+A unorthodox chess game using Java, for 4th semester Game Lab.

+Prerequisites:
+* Java JDK 8
+* JUnit 4 or above
+* Git